 - Less polished app experience compared to VeSync, based on customer reviews

 If smart features are a priority, the Levoit Core 400S is the clear winner.
 Its laser PM2.5 sensor and VeSync app are meaningfully better than anything Winix offers.
-If you want basic smart functionality on a budget, the Vital 200S at $90 is hard to beat.
+If you want basic smart functionality on a budget, the Vital 200S at $170 undercuts both the Winix AM90 and the Core 400S.

 Noise Comparison